nextron-systems/anubis/README.md

     - `STREAM_CAM` : Endless stream in a local network.
 - `server` : A simple implementation of the API
     - `main.py` : Just the code for API.
+- `opencv_stream`: A simple test for finding out if it works with OpenCV or not.
+    - `main.py` : Just code for the test.

 ### Files